trevordmiller/create-js-project/README.md

 ##### Linting (ESLint)

-- Adds npm scripts for linting, specific to the project type you select
+- Adds npm scripts for linting, specific to the project type you selected
 - Adds recommended eslint rules for all JS projects
-- Adds React/JSX specific linting rules if React project type is selected
 - Adds linting dependencies and configuration to your `package.json`
+- Adds React/JSX specific linting rules, if you selected a React project type

 ##### Testing (Mocha)

-- Adds npm scripts for testing, specific to the project type you select
+- Adds npm scripts for testing, specific to the project type you selected
 - Adds an example test file for the default code generated, based on the project type you select
 - Adds testing dependencies and configuration to your `package.json`